systemdemo/workshop/workshop/SANDBOXING/README.md

 [~] ls /usr/lib/systemd/alvaroandanita
 ```

+Exit from `nsenter` and stop the service when you are done.

 ## Chroot

 Chroot (short for "change root") is a Unix command that allows a user to change the root directory of a process or group of processes to a new location in the file system.
 When a process is run in a chroot environment, it can only access files and directories that are located within the new root directory.
 However, chroot by itself does not provide an isolated resource (like mount namespaces).
 Changes you make in a chroot will still show up in the original directory on the host.
 Let's test chroot out now: